recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 == Screenshots ==

 1. An example of how the sharing or following buttons appear in the front-end at 64 pixel resolution
-2. An example of how the sharing or following buttons appear in the front-end at 24 pixel resolution
+2. An example of how the share or follow icons appear in the front-end at 24 pixel resolution
-3. An example of how the sharing or following buttons appear in the front-end using the [Extra Social Icons addon](http://synved.com/product/feather-extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!")
+3. An example of how the following or sharing links appear in the front-end using the [Extra Social Icons addon](http://synved.com/product/feather-extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!")
 4. Showing how using the [Grey Fade addon](http://synved.com/product/feather-grey-fade/ "Customize any of the available social icon skins with 2 cool effects!") transforms the sharing or following buttons in the front-end
-5. A demo of how providers can be customized in the back-end
+5. A demo of how social media providers can be customized in the back-end
-6. An view of some of the settings that can be customized in the back-end
+6. An view of some of the settings that can be customized in Social Media the back-end
 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.7.7 =
+* Fixed addon installer's path calculation for rare cases

+= 1.7.6 =
+* Minor adjustments

 = 1.7.5 =
 * Updated social network links descriptions to be more clear